 Key Area: Revision

 Revision is a must, and this will be done when you have covered a major part of your studies, that is, at the end of the day.
 Make sure whatever you have studied, you go through it once again and note down all the important points.
-If you come across any doubt, note them down separately for the next day.
+If you come across any doubts, note them down separately for the next day.

-Given below are the tips that will guide you to make a daily study time table for NEET preparation.
+Given below are the tips that will guide you to make a daily study timetable for NEET preparation.

 The first thing you should do is to write down the topics that are to be studied, and chapters that are to be completed during the week.

 Early morning hours and the evenings are the best time to study and be much more productive than any other hour of the day.
-Have complete control over time during these times as there will be no school, and coaching to consume your time or to exhaust you.
+Have complete control over time during these times as there will be no school, and coaching to consume your time or exhaust you.

 Assign yourself with small challenges that can be day wise or week wise.
 Set your goals, say you will complete 2 chapters along with revision in a day and take a mock test the next day.
 This habit will lead you to crack NEET.